yoshiodeveloper/magicnumber/README.md

 - Coverage: Used to gauge the effectiveness of tests.
 - Flake8: For style guide enforcement and lint checks.
 - Tox: A virtualenv management and test command line tool.
-- Docker: Container software to isolate the aplication.
+- Docker: Container software to isolate the application.

 ## Source code